helenclx/leilukin-site/src/shrines/asummersend/trivia.md

     order: 2
 ---

-Here is a collection of trivia about the characters from A Summer’s End provided by the developer Oracle and Bone on their social media pages, especially [Tumblr](https://oracleandbone.tumblr.com/).
+Here is a collection of trivia about the characters from {% cite "A Summer's End — Hong Kong 1986" %} provided by the developer Oracle and Bone on their social media pages, especially [Tumblr](https://oracleandbone.tumblr.com/).

 ---